hirenj/gator-data/WORKFLOW.md

 ## Workflow 3: Live hack

-- Hack directly on the server in `/var/gatordata`
+- Hack directly on the server in `/var/snpviewer`
 - No git involved and thus no backup or ability to revert from a b0rked server

-Simply make a copy of this repo into `/var/gatordata` on your server and follow the guide in `INSTALL.md` with exception of checking out your repo.
+Simply make a copy of this repo into `/var/snpviewer` on your server and follow the guide in `INSTALL.md` with exception of checking out your repo.

 Example:

-    cd /var/gatordata
+    cd /var/snpviewer
     # hack hack hack
-    sudo invoke-rc.d gatordata-httpd restart
+    sudo invoke-rc.d snpviewer-httpd restart
     # it probably works, let's have a beer and relax